Clicky

 Once you are made bankrupt, this is followed by an interview with the Official Receiver, who initially acts as Trustee in Bankruptcy.
 The Official Receiver has 12 weeks to decide whether an independent Trustee should be appointed to manage the bankruptcy and if so, whether a meeting should be held to appoint the Trustee.

 Whilst the above process is taking place your bank accounts may well be frozen meaning you won’t have any access to money.
-We would recommend that you withdraw enough money out of your account to cover the cost of living whilst the bankruptcy is being approved.

 Period of Bankruptcy

-The assets excluded from bankruptcy comprise:
+The assets excluded from bankruptcy are comprised of:

 • Personal possessions of a reasonable value